Coronavirus: Players were being treated like guinea pigs, claims Wayne Rooney

 It remains unclear how the season will continue when the pandemic is over.

-On Tuesday, the 55 member nations of UEFA will convene to discuss plans for the Champions League, Europa League and Euro 2020, while the Premier League has called another emergency meeting on Thursday.
+On Wednesday (AEDT), the 55 member nations of UEFA will convene to discuss plans for the Champions League, Europa League and Euro 2020, while the Premier League has called another emergency meeting on Friday (AEDT).

 Rooney, though, says players will be happy to go with whatever decision is made, as long as it is safe to play again.